Authentication and authorization

 Authorization

-As shown in the overall architecture section, to determine if a subject is allowed to conduct an action on a ressource, two checks are performed:
+As shown in the overall architecture section, to determine if a subject is allowed to conduct an action on a resource, two checks are performed:

 - We check that the roles of the subject allows the action.

-- We check that the subject has the minimum privileges on the ressource(s) that are required to perform the action.
+- We check that the subject has the minimum privileges on the resource(s) that are required to perform the action.

 Roles